hallidude/replace-mughals-with-jugals/README.md

-This is your Chrome extension which replaces a word or phrase with a different word or phrase.
+This is your Chrome extension which replaces the word 'Mughal' with 'Jugal'.
+Instrauctions:
+1. Download the files and unzip it
+2. Got to chrome://extensions/ and enable 'Developer Mode'
+3. Click on 'Load unpacked extension...' and select the unzipped file
+4. Reload and you're ready to go! :)